mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 75 |Emergency response teams, equipped with exoskeletons and hovercraft, are working to rescue people from a Monorail derailment.
 | 76 |An outbreak of genetic mutations caused by experiments gone wrong sparks riots and demands for medical assistance.
 | 77 |Cyborg mercenaries have recently gathered in the city.
-| 78 |Heightened social tensions may lead to potential confl icts between different socioeconomic groups.
+| 78 |Heightened social tensions may lead to potential conflicts between different socioeconomic groups.
 | 79 |A delivery drone drops a package in front of the party.
 | 80 |An alien insect swarm wreaks havoc on the city's buildings, chewing on the foundations and other critical supports.
 | 81 |Government surveillance reaches into nearly every corner of the city.
-| 82 |Unidentified drones have been spotted fl ying around the city.
+| 82 |Unidentified drones have been spotted flying around the city.
 | 83 |Claims of resource mismanagement lead to clashes between the population and authorities.
 | 84 |A slick pickpocket attempts to distract the party and then makes off with some of their valuables.
 | 85 |Anti-gravity public transportation tubes malfunction, reducing travel around the city to a crawl.